mootools/mootools-core/Docs/Element/Element.md

 Native: Element {#Element}
 ==========================

 Custom Native to allow all of its methods to be used with any extended DOM Element.
+All elements returned by the following functions are extended.